 To finish up, Donna encouraged everyone to make it easier for teams to have the difficult conversations, whether that be about pay rises, promotions, personal development or anything else that your team considers important and would make a difference to their work ethic and daily happiness.

-Link to Header Functional HTML - Mandy Michael
+Functional HTML - Mandy Michael

 It was super interesting to see Mandy’s talk, as I did a similar one recently (we didn’t plan it, we just happened to both have the same idea separately (kinda like Leibniz and Newton :D ).